mamisaki/TractoFlowProc/README.md

 ## 2. Run FreeSurfer (optional)
 **You can skip this step.** Only if the T1 image contrast is not good enough to segment tissue and you need to use Atlas Based Segmentation (ABS) in Tractflow, you should perform this process.

-The fiber tracking process uses the white matter (WM), gray matter (GM), and cerebrospinal fluid (CSF) maps to compute the tracking maps and the seeding mask.
-These masks are extracted by default with 'fast' in FSL for t1.nii.gz, but you can also use a FreeSurfer segmentation, i.e. aparc+aseg and wmparc, with the --ABS option in tractflow.
+The fiber tracking process uses the white matter (WM), gray matter (GM), and cerebrospinal fluid (CSF) mask to define the tracking area and the seeding mask.
+These masks are extracted by default with 'fast' command in FSL for t1.nii.gz, but you can also use a FreeSurfer segmentation, i.e., aparc+aseg and wmparc, with the --ABS option in tractflow.

 The script run_FreeSurfer.py processes t1.nii.gz in the input folder to create aparc+aseg.nii.gz and wmparc.nii.gz.
 ```
 cd ~/TractFlowProc
 nohup ./run_FreeSurfer.py ~/TractFlow_workspace/input > nohup_FS.out &
 ```
-The process will take a very long time (almost a day for one subject, depending on the CPU).
-Multiple subjects can be processed in parallel, and the number of simultaneous processes is '(number of CPU cores)//2'.
+The process will take a very long time (almost half a day for one subject, depending on the CPU).
+Multiple subjects can be processed in parallel, and the number of simultaneous processes is calculated as '(number of CPU cores)//2'.
 The files processed by FreeSurfer are stored in the folder ~/TractFlow_workspace/freesurfer.
 Each subject's aparc+aseg.nii.gz and wmparc.nii.gz are created in the input folder.

 ## 3. TractoFlow pipeline
 https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/steps.html

+***The command must be run in the 'tractflow' conda environment.
+See the [INSTALL](INSTALL.md) to set up the environment.***
 ```
 cd ~/TractFlowProc
 nohup ./run_TractFlow.py ~/TractFlow_workspace/input --with_docker --fully_reproducible > nohup_tf.out &
 ```
 The command returns immediately, and the process runs in the background.
-The process takes a very long time: > 10h for one subject.
+The process takes a long time: > 10h for one subject.
 Multiple subjects can be processed in parallel, depnding on the number of CPU cores.

 * Add '--ABS' option to run TractoFlow-ABS (See [2](#2-run-freesurfer-optional)).